IRS Forms

 Key Takeaways

-• Form 8821‑A authorizes the IRS to disclose tax‑return processing information and copies of specified federal returns to a named state or local law‑enforcement official, often through the IRS LEAP program that routes processing to the Austin RAIVS unit.
+• Form 8821‑A authorizes the IRS to disclose tax‑return processing information and copies of specified federal returns to a named state or local law‑enforcement official.
+Per the form instructions, completed authorizations are mailed to the IRS RAIVS Team, Stop 6716 AUSC, Austin, TX 73301.

-• The IRS must receive the signed consent within 120 days of the signature date, the IRS uses its received date or envelope date for the determination.
+• The IRS must receive the signed consent within 120 days of the signature date, the IRS uses the date it actually receives the form, not the postmark or mailing date, for the determination.
 Plan your timing carefully.

 • Only IRS Criminal Investigation or state and local law enforcement use this path for identity theft investigations, not private parties or tax pros.